After the Power Game

 BARBARA MURRAY WAIT UNTIL DARK

-In 1967, following the end of the second series of The Power Game, Barbara Murray took over the lead in Frederick Knott's Wait Until Dark at the Strand Theatre.
+In February 1967, following the end of the second series of The Power Game, Barbara Murray took over the lead from Honor Blackman in Frederick Knott's Wait Until Dark at the Strand Theatre.
 The story of a blind housewife whose basement apartment is invaded by three criminals, Knott's thriller previewed in America in December 1965 with Lee Remick and Robert Duvall in the leads.
 The London production opened in July 1966 starring Honor Blackman and Peter Sallis with the action transferred from Greenwich Village to Notting Hill.

 Susy Henderson is alone in her apartment, unaware that the doll her husband has brought home as a favour, contains a fortune in drugs.
 Roat persuades two small-time crooks, Mike and Croker to help him con Susy out of the doll.
 As their scheme unravels, Susy fights a battle of wits with the criminals.

-Return to The Television main page
+Return to The Barbara Murray page